About Milan, Italy - Home | Contact | Sitemap

 Parco Lambro

-This park is situated in Via Feltre, is a big park with nice and natural elements.
+This large park is situated in Via Feltre, and contains a large number of natural elements.

 The Navigli area in Milan